Last updated 15 May 2025

 Alcohol

-Most insurance policies stipulate that no cover will be provided if, at the time of the accident, the driver was under the influence of alcohol or drugs.
+Most comprehensive or third-party property insurance policies stipulate that no cover will be provided if, at the time of the accident, the driver was under the influence of alcohol or drugs.
 The terms of the exclusion will vary between policies but could provide that the insurance cover will be invalidated if the driver fails a breathalyser test or is convicted of failure to supply a specimen of saliva or blood for testing.

 Unlicensed driver